XCTEQ/XCFit/README.md

 # Quick Demo with Example App

-You can clone the existing repo which has a demo app we can run Unit, Fitnesse and Cucumbertish Tests as XCTest
+You can clone the existing repo which has a demo app we can run Unit, FitNesse and Cucumberish Tests as XCTest

        $ git clone https://github.com/Shashikant86/XCFit4Demo
        $ cd XCFit4Demo